Acry/SDL2-Physics/README.md

 	//to the center of the earth
 	float earth_mass		= 5.9736e+24;	// in kg
 	float earth_radius		= 6.375e+6;		// in km
 	float gc			= 6.674e-11;	// gravitational constant
 	g = ( gc  * earth_mass ) / ( earth_radius * earth_radius );
 }
 ```
 Dealing with long numbers.

 `5.c` shows the time resolution in C and uses scientific notation, too.

 #### Time and Integration

 In `5a.c` to `5d.c` I implemented the functions to query the high resolution timer in different datatypes.
 I used float, double and long double and hence SDL queries it with an `unsigned long int` 5d works with those.

 High performance timers will not be available on all platforms and `float` and `double` will not have the same calculation speed across different hardware.
 There are many options and constraints that will effect the proper implementation of a simulation.

-Before I move on to State-Integration I want to emphasize and clarify one thing:
+Before I move on to State-Integration I want to emphasize and clarify two things:

 Logic-Updates per second & Image-Updates per second, do not have to be equally often per second.
 They are two things.
+And a time step is crucial for the integration but both a different subjects, too.

 #### State Integration